Famous/framework/browser/runtime/README.md

 # runtime

-Browser runtime for the BEST framework.
+Browser runtime for the Famous Framework.